Vrushali31/RAG-LLM-Bot/README.md

-# 🧠 RAG-LLM-Bot — Chat with your PDF!
+# 🧠 DocuSense : RAG-LLM-Bot!

 A Retrieval-Augmented Generation (RAG) chatbot powered by [LangChain](https://www.langchain.com/), [Ollama](https://ollama.com/), and [Gradio](https://gradio.app/) that lets you upload any PDF and ask questions conversationally based on its content.